The watchdogs overseeing the $2.3 trillion U.S. bailout

 This new IG, part of the Treasury Department, was given a $25 million budget in the CARES Act to "conduct, supervise, and coordinate audits and investigations of the making, purchase, management, and sale of loans, loan guarantees, and other investments" made by Mnuchin.

-The White House is tasked with nominating a person to fill the role, but had not yet done so as of April 3.
+The White House said late on April 3 that Trump intends to nominate Brian Miller, a special assistant to the president and senior associate counsel in the Office of White House Counsel, to the role.
 President Donald Trump will not permit this special IG to report directly to Congress, the White House said https://www.whitehouse.gov/briefings-statements/statement-by-the-president-38 on March 27.

 THE CONGRESSIONAL OVERSIGHT COMMISSION